kumuluz/kumuluzee-samples/kumuluzee-config-mp/README.md

 </dependencyManagement>
 ```

-Add the `kumuluzee-microProfile-1.1` dependency, which adds the MicroProfile 1.1 dependencies: JAX-RS, CDI,
+Add the `kumuluzee-microProfile-1.1` dependency, which adds the MicroProfile 1.1 dependencies that are available in
-JSON-P, Servlet and MicroProfile Config 1.1.
+KumuluzEE microservice framework: JAX-RS, CDI, JSON-P and Servlet.
+You have to add MicroProfile Config 1.1 separately,
+as it is available as a KumuluzEE extension.

 ```xml
 <dependencies>